Aniara (film): Reception

-Norman Wilner at NOW Toronto says that the film "embraces the existential possibilities of sci-fi cinema".
+Norman Wilner of NOW Toronto says that the film "embraces the existential possibilities of sci-fi cinema".
 The Guardian, in two reviews, gave the film four stars, calling it a "stunning sci-fi eco parable" and an "eerily mesmerising outer-space odyssey" respectively.
 Flickering Myth characterizes Jonsson's Mimarobe as "complex and sensitive".
 Teo Bugbee at The New York Times characterized Aniara as "depressing", but also said that "the commitment to bleakness feels artistically admirable".
 Hollywood Reporter, on the other hand, said: "But while the themes are clear, drama is perilously missing."

 Aniara won the "Asteroid" Prize for Best International Film at the 2019 Trieste Science+Fiction Festival.

 The film took home four awards at the 2020 Swedish Guldbagge awards ceremony, including Best Actress in a leading role and Best Supporting Actress to Emelie Garbers (née Jonsson) and Bianca Cruzeiro respectively.